evan-07/serving-team-docs/serving-team-docs/tech-team/propresenter-guide.md

 # ProPresenter Operations Guide

-Propresenter is our primary software used for presenting
+ProPresenter is the central presentation software used to display song lyrics, call to worship scriptures, videos, and other visual media during services and events.

 ## Essential Keyboard Shortcuts in Presentation Mode
 - **Slide Advance**: Right Arrow